-The Senate narrowly defeated a Republican measure Thursday that would have cleared the way for the exploration and production of natural gas off of Virginia's shoreline.
-The vote underscored the Democrats' unshakable stance against opening additional offshore regions to energy activity.
+The Senate narrowly defeated a Republican measure last Thursday that would have cleared the way for the exploration and production of natural gas off of Viginia’s shoreline.
+The vote underscored the Democrats’ unshakable stance against opeining up additional offshore regions to energy activity.

-By 44-43, the Senate rejected an amendment offered by Sen. John Warner (R-VA) that would have permitted Virginia to petition the Interior Department for a waiver of the congressional moratorium, which has placed the West and East coasts off limits to producers for 25 years.
-The measure, which was offered as part of the broad energy package (HR 6) being considered on the Senate floor, would have allowed exploration for natural gas to occur in waters at least 50 miles from Virginia's coastline.
+By 43-44, the Democratic-controlled Senate rejected an amendment offered by Sen. John Warner (R-VA) that would have permitted Virginia to petition the Interior Department for a waiver of the congressional moratorium, which has placed the West and East coasts off-limits to producers for 25 years.
+The measure, which was offered as part of the broad energy package (HR 6) being considered on the Senate floor, would have allowed exploration for natural gas to occur in waters at least 50 miles from Virginia’s coastline.

 After being in effect for a quarter of a century, Warner said it was time for Congress to “reexamine [the] existing framework” of the moratorium in light of higher energy prices.

 But Democrats and some Republicans, particularly those representing coastal states, feared that lifting the moratorium for Virginia could result in a “domino effect” that would eventually undo the entire congressional ban.
 “Any drilling on the Mid-Atlantic puts us on a slippery slope” to having oil rigs dot the entire coastline, argued Sen. Robert Menendez (D-NJ).